iwonochka/iwonochka/README.md

 ### Hello world 👋, I'm Iwona!

-I graduated from **Le Wagon & Ironhack full stack coding bootcamps** in Berlin and I'm ready to conquer the tech world!
-The first step of this masterplan is becoming a **junior developer**!
+I graduated from **Le Wagon & Ironhack full stack coding bootcamps** in Berlin and I'm currently working as a **junior full-stack developer** for a digital agency.

 🔶 **What's the story?**

-I'm a corporate communication trainer with a passion for coding!
-What started off as simple curiosity and a need to keep up with the digital world, brought me all the way to **designing, implementing and shipping to production web and mobile apps!** 📈 At the moment I teach at Le Wagon coding school in Berlin.
+I'm a former corporate communication trainer with a passion for coding!
+What started off as simple curiosity and a need to keep up with the digital world, brought me all the way to **designing, developing and deploying web apps!** 📈

-🔶 **Skills**: JavaScript/ React / Express.js / Mongo DB / Ruby / Ruby on Rails / HTML / CSS / Bootstrap / PostgreSQL / SQL / git / GitHub / Figma / Heroku / Netlify / Vercel
+🔶 **Skills**: JavaScript/ React / Express.js / Mongo DB / Ruby / Ruby on Rails / HTML / CSS / Bootstrap / PHP / Laravel / Docker / PostgreSQL / SQL / MySQL / git / GitHub / GitLab / Figma / Heroku / Netlify / Vercel

 🔶 **Currently learning:** TypeScript & Next.js!